History of patent law: Criticism

 Similar debates took place during that time in other European countries such as France, Prussia, Switzerland and the Netherlands.
 Based on the criticism of patents as state-granted monopolies inconsistent with free trade, the Netherlands abolished patents in 1869 (having established them in 1817), and did not reintroduce them until 1912.
 In Switzerland, criticism of patents delayed the introduction of patent laws until 1907.

-In England, despite much public debate, the system wasn't abolished - it was reformed with the Patent Law Amendment Act of 1852.
+In England, despite much public debate, the system was not abolished - it was reformed with the Patent Law Amendment Act of 1852.
 This simplified procedure for obtaining patents, reduced fees and created one office for the entire United Kingdom, instead of different systems for England and Wales and Scotland.
 In France as well, a similar controversy erupted in the 1860s and reforms were made.

 There is also criticism regarding the prevalent gender gap in patents.
 Although historical laws that precluded women from obtaining patents are no longer in force, the number of women patent holders is still significantly disproportionate in comparison to their male counterparts.